ward/run/_posts/2022-01-16-slovenia-trip.md

 My body decided to wake up much earlier than all previous days (6ish?), so I downed some food and went for my run.
 Shocker, I know.
-I decided on about 13 km, I was still a little bit weary about the ankle so did not want to throw my long run at it.
+I decided on about 13 km (why always 13 km you may ask?
+It takes me about an hour so it feels right), I was still a little bit weary about the ankle so did not want to throw my long run at it.
 I had already given up on this week anyway in terms of good running.
 Hope the hiking compensated a little bit for the missed running.
 I ran up nearly 300m to reach the next village over, which was much too steep to be